 Achievement types are basically all collectibles.
 You have to collect characters by interacting with them, collect things for the characters, collect items around the park, and collect stuff in the rides.
 The actual “games” come in through the rides.
 The rides play like quick little adventures to varying degrees of difficulty.
 They all link to their real rides, but some more directly than others.

 Like several Disney games I have attempted (again primarily because they have been free with Gold or GamePass), this game has a few surprisingly difficult achievements, only enhanced by a few bugs in the game.
 But what this game really kills you on is the grind.
 There is a lot of walking around the park to find hidden things, a lot of repeating the same “ride” levels, and just a grind overall.
 Expect to play a lot of rides often, expect to fail, and expect to get frustrated with all the collectibles.

 My simple answer is no, this game is not worth the grind.
-The largest average completion time on TA is 40-50 hours and by a pretty wide margin.
+The largest average completion time on TA is 40-50 hours, and by a pretty wide margin.
 It also isn’t really that much fun for that much time to put in.
-However, if you really love Disney OR, you are looking for a game you can easily throw on mute (or low volume) while listening to a podcast of something it might be something worth doing an hour to two at a time.
+However, if you really love Disney OR you are looking for a game you can easily throw on mute (or low volume) while listening to a podcast or something, it might be something worth doing an hour to two at a time.